Sergo007/stock_math_api/README.md

 Search for the best way through the warehouse to collect different goods for further shipment to the client.

+## Application environment

+following system environment variables are used for `auth0` connection configuration.

+- `APPLICATION_URL` - URL of current instance, e.g. http://localhost:8080
+- `APPLICATION_PORT` - Port number backend shall listen on.
+Unless provided, port number from `URL` will be used, or default `8080`
+- `APPLICATION_BIND` - IP address server shall listen on.
+Unless provided, `0.0.0.0` will be used
+- `APPLICATION_ALLOWED_ORIGIN` - Allowed origin for processing http requests.
+Unless provided, `http://localhost:8000` will be used
+- `APPLICATION_MACHINE_ID` - Machine ID for current instance, used for snowflake generation (default: 1)
+- `APPLICATION_NODE_ID` - Node ID for current instance, used for snowflake generation (default: 1)

 ## API Documentation

 #### POST /calculate_optimal_path